 Written by: Tammy McClellan, PharmD

-Results: Ibrutinib and Obinutuzumab is a proven efficacious, first-line, non-chemotherapy regimen in CLL/SLL patients regardless of age or disease status.
+Ibrutinib in combination with obinutuzumab has been approved for adult patients with previously untreated chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL).
+This indication is a non-chemotherapy option for treatment naïve patients diagnosed with CLL/SLL, which may further help reduce the need for chemotherapy.
+As an oral and IV combination therapy, coordination of the medically integrated pharmacy team is critical.
+The Illuminate trial4 found ibrutinib and obinutuzumab to show to be efficacious as first-line, non-chemotherapy regimen in CLL/SLL patients regardless of age or disease status.
 The median follow-up was 31.3 months and the most common grade 3 or 4 adverse effect was neutropenia and thrombocytopenia.
 After a median follow-up of 31.3 months (IQR 29.4–33.2), median progression-free survival was significantly longer in the ibrutinib plus obinutuzumab group (median not reached [95% CI 33.6–non-estimable]) than in the chlorambucil plus obinutuzumab group (19.0 months [15.1–22.1]; hazard ratio 0.23; 95% CI 0.15–0.37; p<0.0001).
 Estimated 30-month progression-free survival was 79% (95% CI 70–85) in the ibrutinib plus obinutuzumab group and 31% (23–40) in the chlorambucil plus obinutuzumab group.

-- Verify an Established CLL/SLL diagnosis (independent of patient’s del(17p) status, comorbidities and age) in the treatment naive patient and relevant dosing.
+- Verify an established CLL/SLL diagnosis (independent of patient’s del(17p) status, comorbidities and age) in the treatment naive patient and relevant dosing

-- Ibrutinib 420 mg Daily with:
+- Ibrutinib 420 mg by mouth once daily with:

-- Obinutuzumab 100 mg on Day 1
+- Obinutuzumab 100 mg IV on Day 1

-- then Obinutuzumab 1000 mg on Day 8 and Day 15 every 28 days for 1 Cycle
+- then Obinutuzumab 1000 mg IV on Day 8 and Day 15 every 28 days for 1 Cycle

-- Obinutuzumab 1000 mg on Day 1 every 28 Days for 5 Cycles
+- Obinutuzumab 1000 mg IV on Day 1 every 28 Days for 5 Cycles

-- Ibrutinib 420 mg Daily with:
+- Ibrutinib 420 mg by mouth once daily with:

-- When administering Ibrutinib in combination with Obinutuzumab, consider administering Ibrutinib prior to Obinutuzumab when given on the same day.
+- Consider administering ibrutinib prior to obinutuzumab when given on the same day

-- Verify scheduling of premedications for Obinutuzumab:
+- Verify scheduling of premeditations for obinutuzumab:

 - Acetaminophen 650 mg – 1000 mg at least 30 minutes prior

-- Confirm baseline EKG has been obtained.
+- Confirm baseline EKG has been obtained